Sports Coach Logo Sports Coach Training Principles Fitness Components

 If you like the gym scene, this is the time of year to renew your membership and take advantage of the many pieces of equipment being paid off with sizable leases or loans.

-Show the gym owners a little love, too, since they put out a product to make people healthier.
+Show the gym owners a little love, too, since they produce a product that makes people healthier.

-If you do not send a bit of business to the local gym owner, he might be tempted to close up shop and open another McDonald's hamburger store.
+If you do not send some business to the local gym owner, he might be tempted to close up shop and open another McDonald's hamburger store.

 4. Plan some 'High Volume' exercise on the weekend